leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

 -  **Types of Description Motivation:**
   - Identifies three types of motivation: <mark style="background: #FFF3A3A6;">text-level (character describes an object)</mark>, <mark style="background: #FFF3A3A6;">story-level (vision of the character motivates description)</mark>, and <mark style="background: #FFF3A3A6;">fabula-level (actor interacts with an object).</mark>

-- **Examples of Motivated Descriptions:**
-  - Provides literary examples demonstrating how descriptions are integrated and motivated in narrative texts.

 - **Arbitrariness and Necessity of Motivation:**
   - Argues that <mark style="background: #FFF3A3A6;">motivation in fictional texts can never be fully sufficient due to their inherent arbitrariness.</mark>